jscottsmith/jscottsmith.github.io/docs/react-16s-stellar-new-portal-api/index.md

 That's really it.
 Again, it's incredibly simple to setup and now we're rendering part of our component markup into another DOM node (this time a node managed by React) outside of the parent.

-Here's the Demo â€” type in the text area, insert a `:` and the shortcode name to see the menu pop up.
+Here's the Demo — type in the text area, insert a `:` and the shortcode name to see the menu pop up.

 <iframe height='670' scrolling='no' title='Chat Window' src='//codepen.io/jscottsmith/embed/544df53610280169a398240b971f1f70/?height=670&theme-id=8020&default-tab=result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/jscottsmith/pen/544df53610280169a398240b971f1f70/'>Chat Window</a> by J Scott Smith (<a href='https://codepen.io/jscottsmith'>@jscottsmith</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>